 In the RVTPO planning area there are two public transportation providers that must establish TAM targets - Valley Metro and RADAR.
 Both Valley Metro and RADAR participated in DRPTs Tier II Group TAM Plan.
 DRPTs Draft 2022 TAM Plan includes performance analysis and targets for 33 eligible transit providers in Virginia.
-The TAM performance measure targets are presented in Table 13, with a comparison to Valley Metro and RADAR performance data (based on condition as of February 2022).
+The TAM performance measure targets are presented in Table 12, with a comparison to Valley Metro and RADAR 2021 performance data.